openmc-dev/openmc/docs/source/io_formats/settings.rst

     If this attribute is given, it indicates that the source is to be instantiated from an externally compiled source function, with parameters defined by the string provided in this attribute.
-In this case, the ``sample_source()`` function must take as input an additional character array containing the serialization that OpenMC will have read from this attribute.
+In this case, the custom source library must define a class that inherits from the ``openmc::CustomSource`` abstract class.
+This class must implement a ``sample_source()`` function, which takes an array of integers as an argument.
+The custom source library must also contain a ``create`` method, which takes a serialized form of the source (as provided to the parameters attribute) as an argument and returns a pointer to an instance of the custom source, and a ``destroy`` method, which takes a pointer to an instance of the custom source as an argument and deletes the memory allocated to the custom source.
 If the library attribute is not provided then this attribute will be ignored.
 More documentation on how to build serialized sources can be found in :ref:`serialized_custom_source`.